suruleredotdev/suruleredotdev.github.io/_posts/2020-08-16-naira-stablecoins.md

 The devaluation also makes imports much more expensive.
 In 2019, the government in an attempt to strengthen production in the country not only devalued the currency but also banned the importation of some goods.
 These banned imports were cheaper than goods produced within the country.
-This increased poverty rate because of the inflation that occurred as a result of the devaluation of the currency as well as the banned imports.[l][m]
+This increased poverty rate because of the inflation that occurred as a result of the devaluation of the currency as well as the banned imports.

 While the Naira might not always be reliable itself, the interoperability of Stablecoins means that we can still get a lot of flexibility out of a Naira stablecoin.
 The initial appeal of stablecoins will be as an intermediary currency, with identical value to the Naira, for interacting with crypto assets.